 “Come prepared, have your questions ready, be open to suggestions,” Washington said.

-Manager of training for CASA Lisa Asher works with english and journalism majors and knows the difficulty of students balancing their college course study.
+Lisa Asher, Manager of training for A&S, works with English and journalism majors and knows the difficulty of students balancing their college course study.

 “It’s hard to keep track of everything on your own and get everything done completely perfect without somebody checking in on you,” Asher said.

-Baylor’s curriculum requires 124 credit hour minimum for graduation and CASA provides degree audits, which are lists of catered to each individual student listing what courses they have and haven’t taken.
+Baylor’s curriculum requires 124 credit hour minimum for graduation and A&S provides degree audits, which are lists of catered to each individual student listing what courses they have and haven’t taken.

 As an adviser, Washington favors the degree audit because it’s a great tool that highlights what each student has taken and what’s remaining.

 “We’re gonna use the audit and really show you everything you’ve taken and everything you have left to take in every category,” Washington said.
 “The reason why the audit is good is because it keeps track of your own personal history of everything that you’ve taken and still need to take.”